davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.perf/index.md

 ```

-This assignment will be graded out of a total of 10pts.
+This assignment will be graded out of a total of 2 pts.

 ```